 To help you find and start various quests bookmark and refer to this web page.

-Start the Main Quest as soon as possible (find the Benefactor).
+Start the Main Quest as soon as possible (find the Hooded Figure and then the Benefactor).
 Type J to open your Journal to learn what you need to do.

 Work through your own Alliance story quest.
 Your assigned Alliance depends on the Race you have chosen.
 For example, if you are a High Elf, Wood Elf or Khajiit, you are part of the Aldmeri Dominion so work through that quest line.
 Nords, Argonians and Dark Elves are in the Ebonheart Pact; while Redguards, Bretons and Orcs belong to the Daggerfall Covenant.

-After you complete the Main Quest, I highly recommend Cadwell’s Almanac.
+After you complete the Main Quest, I personally recommend Cadwell’s Almanac.
 This is a comprehensive series of “story quests” that amount to a “grand tour” of Tamriel.
 There is a story quest line to be completed in each of the 15 primary lands of the base game.
-It takes weeks to finish, but it presents an unparalleled opportunity to become acquainted with the whole world of ESO.
+It takes weeks to finish, but the stories are compelling and it presents an unparalleled opportunity to become acquainted with the whole world of ESO.

 About transportation: as you explore each zone, be sure to take the time to “discover” all the “wayshrines,” which are nodes allowing you to fast travel.
 Tamriel is huge; I estimate it is 10x bigger than Skyrim.
 Foot travel is not always practical due to the distances involved.